BURGLARY UNDER CALIFORNIA LAW

 “WITH SPECIFIC INTENT TO COMMIT LARCENY OR ANY FELONY.”

 Burglary is a “specific intent” crime, which means that the prosecution has to prove that the defendant actually hoped to achieve a certain result in order to prove its case.
 As mentioned above, PC 459 is concerned with the type of unlawful entries into someone’s property that are a part of some other criminal scheme.
 While we often think of “burglars” as people who sneak inside a building in order to steal things, this is only one type of burglary under PC 459.
 There are other types of burglaries:

 Entered a building

-Even if no one was home at the time that the defendant entered the property, even if the defendant planned their actions such that they would never run into the residents, a burglary charge will still be of the 1st degree if the building was being used for dwelling purposes at the time.
+Even if no one was home at the time that the defendant entered the property, or if the defendant planned their actions such that they would never run into the residents, a burglary charge will still be of the 1st degree if the building was being used for dwelling purposes at the time.

 …OR THAT NO ONE WAS STAYING THERE AT THE TIME!

 In some cases a defendant will enter an unoccupied hotel room or apartment, or perhaps a vacation home when the owner is not staying there, or perhaps a house that the owner is not living in because they have left it for a realtor to sell.
 All of these cases can count as first degree burglary.